HiSET Social Studies Study Guide: Geography

 Geography Vocabulary

-If you’ve ever read a map, you’re likely familiar with many of these need-to-known geography vocabulary terms.
+If you’ve ever read a map, you’re likely familiar with many of these need-to-know geography vocabulary terms.

 Almanac

-An almanac is a calendar that includes information on tides, sunrise/sunset times, and Moon phases.
+A calendar that includes information on tides, crop planting dates, sunrise/sunset times, and moon phases.

 Atlas